Mathux/Light-s-out/README.md

 ### Usage

 Ocaml must be installed.
-In a command line :
+To compile just do this command :

 ```bash
 make